- the third edition -

 She is educated as a glassblower and artist at Kosta Glasschool and Konstfack in Stockholm.
 She is a former board member and deputy chair of The Association of Visual Artists / Norske Billedkunstnere (NBK) from 2013-2017 where she worked for four years establishing the first collective low priced insurance for artists Kunstnerforsikringen, now offering insurance to 29 000 artists from all artists groups from 9 art organizations.
 As director of Oslo Open Art Festival (2011-2015) Sæter founded and established the children’s art festival BOO!
 (Barnas Oslo Open) and the festivals international visitors programme to generate more opportunities for artists.

 Sæter works to try and “fill the gaps” and to strengthen artists positions in society trough projects, solidarity economics, long term interventions and activism as well as trough social practice.
-What is missing, and what is needed?

 She has held various positions as board member in artist unions and she is a former board member of the Lorck Schive Art Prize.